-Dynamical systems are most commonly formulated in terms of the motion on a configuration space M. As described in Sect.
-2.1, the phase space Γ is the cotangent bundle over the configuration space.
+Dynamical systems are most commonly formulated in terms of the motion on a configuration space M. As described in section 2.1, the phase space Γ is the cotangent bundle over the configuration space.
 It has natural symplectic structure (2.1) and each coordinates x^a on the configuration space generate canonical coordinates (x^a, p_a) on the phase space.
-We can thus apply all the formalism discussed in the previous sections, simply replacing $(q^i, p_i) \rightarrow (x^a, p_a)$.
+We can thus apply all the formalism discussed in the previous sections, simply replacing $(q^i, p_i) \to (x^a, p_a)$.

 The Poisson brackets and other quantities on the cotangent space can be written in a more covariant way by using the covariant derivative induced from the configuration space.
-Given a torsion-free covariant derivative ∇ on M, one can define the following tensorial quantities: (i) covariant partial derivative $\frac{\nabla F}{\partial x}$ with respect to position x and see appendix of Cariglia et al. (2013a) for more details.
+Given a torsion-free covariant derivative ∇ on M, one can define the following tensorial quantities: (i) covariant partial derivative $\frac{\partial F}{\partial x}$ with respect to position x and (ii) momentum partial derivative $\frac{\partial F}{\partial p}$ with respect to momentum of the observable F(x, p).
+It corresponds to splitting a phase-space tangent vector X into its position and momentum parts, see appendix of Cariglia et al (2013a) for more details.
 The covariant partial derivative essentially 'covariantly ignores' the momentum variable.
 In particular, the partial derivatives of a monomial observable (2.2) read